-Lack of sleep costs billions
+Lack of sleep costs billions to the economy

 Yikes.
 So how much is the right amount?
 Most research says between seven and nine hours is ideal.
 But beware.
 Some research has stated that too much sleep – over ten hours regularly could also be detrimental.
+In conclusion, as more people suffer from a lack of sleep you are probably in the minority here!

-Here are seven tips for getting a better night’s sleep
+Seven tips for getting a better night’s sleep

 - Be consistent in your sleep routine.